richard-d-lee/jesus-chatbot/MARKETING_GUIDE.md

 **Recommended Blog Posts:**

-1. **"How AI is Transforming Spiritual Guidance: The Rise of Jesus Chatbots"**
+1. **"How AI is Transforming Spiritual Guidance: The Rise of Jesus Expresss"**
    - Target keywords: jesus chatbot, spiritual ai, religious technology
    - Include statistics, expert opinions, and link to your chatbot
    - Share on Christian tech forums and LinkedIn